Godzilla (Takashi Yamazaki): Godzilla Minus One (2023)

 Later, Godzilla would make landfall in Tokyo and proceed to destroy Ginza.
 After being fired upon by the remnants of the Japanese army, Godzilla retaliated by firing its heat ray towards the tanks within Ginza, causing an explosion that destroyed a massive portion of Ginza, after roaring at the mushroom cloud in the sky, and Shikishima screaming in grief, Godzilla returned to the sea.

 With the Japanese government wanting no part in Godzilla's eradication, the civilians and veterans of WWII had to take matters into their own hands.
 For that, they formulated Operation Wada Tsumi, a plan to kill Godzilla by using explosive decompression by using canisters of Freon gas and balloons tied around him.
 Shikishima led Godzilla out into the attack point using a Shinden fighter plane that Tachibana had modified prior.
 While the plan to sink Godzilla failed, they opted to kill Godzilla by bringing him up to the surface at a fast rate.
 While the effort managed to injure him, with the help of additional naval craft, however, this wasn't enough as Godzilla surfaced once more.
 Now absolutely furious, he prepared to fire another heat ray at the nearby warships.
 However, at the last second, Shikishima flew his Shinden into the kaiju's mouth, blowing up the monster's head, after Shikishima had ejected himself from the plane, the explosion caused Godzilla's built-up atomic energies to explode from the inside out.

 At the end of the film, a portion of Godzilla's corpse had still contained living matter and proceeded to regenerate as it sank deeper to the bottom of the ocean.

+Godzilla the Ride: Great Clash (2025)

+Godzilla is confronted by the Emergency Defense against Gargantuan Encounter (EDGE) and a pair of GOOSE machines.
+Godzilla manages to destroy one of the GOOSE ships and then the GOOSE Nest.
+Godzilla is then lured by the last GOOSE ship, GOOSE One, into a battle against a metal doppelganger of itself, the G-Breaker.
+Godzilla gets overpowered by G Breaker and retaliates with his atomic breath, while G Breaker responds with its own beam, the two beams clash each other until exploding, burning some of Godzilla's chest and knocking G Breaker back.
+GOOSE One flies in to distract Godzilla, but he is overpowered by G Breaker, who retaliates with a chest ray, leaving severe burns on Godzilla.
+He grabs on G Breaker's head, and pulls its head clean off of its shoulders, and throws it towards GOOSE One.
+After defeating G-Breaker, Godzilla returns back into the sea.